saurfang/spark-sas7bdat/README.md

 ## Features

 This package allows reading SAS files in local or distributed filesystem as [Spark DataFrames](https://spark.apache.org/docs/1.3.0/sql-programming-guide.html).
-Schema is automatically inferred from metainfo embedded in the SAS file.
+Schema is automatically inferred from meta information embedded in the SAS file.

 ### Scala API
 The recommended way to load SAS data is using the load functions in SQLContext.